Vyral/nick-shivers/_posts/2020-10-07-how-has-our-market-performed-in-2020.md

   market.
 enclosure:
 pullquote: >-
-  I think we’ll be on par with last year if we don’t see even more sales than Q4 of 2019.
+  I think we’ll be on par with last year unless we see even more sales than Q4 of 2019.
 enclosure_type: video/mp4
 enclosure_time: